GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  Is.
 7:14: “Therefore the Lord himself will give you a sign.
 Behold, the virgin shall conceive and bear a son, and shall call his name Immanuel” (i.e., God is with us).

 Discussion1: No one can hardly grow up in the West without ever hearing the name Jesus; some even use it as a cuss word.
-But the moment Christ becomes real in our lives, that is, when “we have heard [and] seen with our eyes and touched . . . with our hands” the word of life, we experience profound changes.
+But the moment Christ becomes real in our lives, that is, when “we have heard [and] seen with our eyes and touched …with our hands” the word of life, we experience profound changes.
 Have you ever encountered such a moment in your life?
 How did it change you?

 II.
 Various Aspects to the Incarnation Involving the Trinity